 I am a journalist, writer and editor based in Calgary, Alberta.
 My reporting has garnered multiple national awards and nominations, including a National Newspaper Award in long feature writing for a story about my experience as a young widow.

 I specialize in writing about health, medicine and social issues.
-My true love is feature writing, particularly about people who are often overlooked.
 In over 20 years as a journalist, I’ve written stories about addiction, bereavement and refugee health; firearm violence, safe consumption sites and medical assistance in dying.
 On the lighter side, I write about things like skiing and traveling and my favourite hairstylist.

-The Globe and Mail, Chatelaine, Avenue, Alberta Views, FASHION, Swerve, Calgary Herald, National Post, General Surgery News, People Magazine, Huff Post (US and Canada)
+The Globe and Mail, The Guardian, The Walrus, Maclean's, Chatelaine, Reader's Digest, Medscape, Avenue, Alberta Views, FASHION, Swerve, Calgary Herald, National Post, General Surgery News, People Magazine, Huff Post (US and Canada)

 Gold, Long Feature Writing, Alberta Magazine Awards, 2019

 Gold, Service Journalism (Medicine or Business), Alberta Magazine Awards, 2019